kowsar89/woocommerce-filter-orders-by-product/readme.txt

 This plugin lets you filter the WooCommerce orders by any specific product

 == Description ==
 Ever wanted to filter the order page results by any specific product?
-Now with this plugin, you can!
+Now with this plugin you can!

 After installing this plugin a new filter dropdown will appear in WooCommerce Orders screen.
 This dropdown shows a list of all products.
 Just select a product and click on the "Filter" button.
-It'll show up the orders which contains only that specific product.
+It'll show up the orders which contain only that specific product.

 **New: From version 3.0 now it's possible to filter by "Product Category" as well.**